 We recommend a separation fabric (such as Mirafi 140N) is placed on new pavement subgrades that consist of native clayey silt prior to placement of structural or pavement section fill.
 The purpose of the fabric is to provide segregation between new granular structural fill and the finer grained subgrade soil.
-Without the fabric, the new granular fill will have the tendency to migrate into the softer/looser subgrade soil over time, which can compromise the structural integrity of the structural fill zone leading to premature distress of the pavement section.
-A separation fabric is not considered necessary for pavement subgrades that consist of existing granular fill.
+Without the fabric, the new granular fill will have the tendency to migrate into the softer subgrade soil over time, which can compromise the structural integrity of the structural fill zone leading to premature distress of the pavement section.